thin-edge/thin-edge.io_examples/remote-access/README.md

     "credentialsType": "NONE"
 }
 ```
+- where hostname/port is the machine where the tunnel should terminate on the device

 - Install local proxy on your PC/Client:
 Easiest way is to install python3 + pip3 and afterwards execute